openshift/enhancements/windows-containers/cluster-logging-windows-worker-nodes.md

 We plan to add e2e tests to ensure

 * Fluentd service is running on Windows node
-* Windows nodes are forwarding logs properly to elastic search
+* Windows nodes are forwarding logs properly to elasticsearch

 ### Graduation Criteria